department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

   - Pass a background check
   - Take continuing-education courses to make sure they’re providing the most up-to-date information

 Recognized organizations and individuals can legally represent a Veteran, Servicemember, dependent, or survivor before VA.
-Non-recognized organizations and individuals can provide information, but can't be representatives.
+Non-recognized organizations and individuals can provide information, but can’t be representatives.
 </div>

 ### What does an accredited representative do?